“The nonprofit sector is the bulwark that encourages and maintains civil society.”

 Renee Nank, Ph.D.

-Program Director, NPM
+Program Director, Nonprofit Management

 I approach the professor-student relationship as a collaboration built upon mutual trust and mutual responsibility.
 My approach is to facilitate a teaching environment that is collaborative, rigorous, and process-oriented.
 Through focused interaction and collaboration, I provide students the opportunity to build their knowledge beyond content learning to interpersonal and leadership skill development to include negotiation, compromise, use of imagination and experience with diverse populations.